fuinorg/dev-setup-wizard/README.md

 4. Implement the JavaFX controller for the FXML file.
 The controller validates the user's data and finally updates the task (Implement the [SetupController](https://github.com/fuinorg/dev-setup-wizard/blob/master/common/src/main/java/org/fuin/devsupwiz/common/SetupController.java) interface).
 5. Provide the code in a Maven repository.
 This can be Maven Central for public artifacts or just a simple private webserver (See [this article](https://malalanayake.wordpress.com/2014/03/10/create-simple-maven-repository-on-github/) for explanation).

-Take a look at the [tasks](https://github.com/fuinorg/dev-setup-wizard/tree/master/tasks) project for a full example.
+Take a look at the [devsupwiz-tasks](https://github.com/fuinorg/devsupwiz-tasks) repository for a full example.

 ## Limitations
 Currently only Linux is supported.
 This is not really a limitation as the application is meant for customizing a virtual machine (VM).